 Nurses are more in demand than ever before.
-Shortages in the NHS are hitting the headlines and experts in the profession suggest that Brexit will only add to staffing challenges.
 By making a career change now, you can access numerous job openings in the healthcare industry.
-In 2017, the prospects have never been brighter for nursing students and statistics reveal a particular lack of specialist nurses.
-Employment potential is high and six months after graduation from a nursing course, over 90% of graduates are in paid work.
+Employment potential is high and after graduation from a nursing course, most graduates get into paid work.

-To work as a nurse in the UK, you need a degree, to be registered with the Nursing and Midwifery Council (NMC) and to be DBS checked.
+To work as a Nurse in the UK, you need a degree, and you also need to be registered with the Nursing and Midwifery Council (NMC) and be DBS checked.
 Universities across the UK offer adult nursing BSc courses and you’ll spend three years being professionally trained to work in a healthcare environment.
 Higher education offers the chance to find out where your strengths lie and develop your personal skills.

 Studying with Stonebridge

 Are you concerned that you don’t have the skills or qualifications to start a nursing career?
 If you’ve always wanted to be a registered Nurse but don’t have A Levels or a formal education, we can help.
 Through distance learning, you can study nursing online.

 We provide the Access to Higher Education Diploma (Nursing) course, which is the equivalent of 3 A Levels.
 Most universities accept these qualifications as part of their entry requirements, but you should check with your chosen establishment before applying.
 Our Access courses for nursing cover a multitude of topics that will provide you with academic knowledge and university preparation.
 The course covers the following topics:

 - The history of the National Health Service (NHS)

 - Human nutrition